Eliza Fletcher: Everything we know about the kidnapping of Memphis teacher

 The abduction

-A man was then seen getting out of the SUV and he “ran aggressively” toward the jogger.
+The SUV pulled up and a man was seen getting out of it, before he “ran aggressively” toward the jogger.

 A violent struggle broke out and the man forced Ms Fletcher into the passenger side of the vehicle.